adjeielias90/Real-World-Datascience/likelihood_of_user_borrowing_based_on_financial_history/readme.md

 Let's go over the data we will be using this time:

-As usual we will discard everything we don't need.
+As usual we will discard everything we don't need on the way.

 age -> Is the age of the user.
 Integer pay_schedule -> Loan payback frequency.
 Can be weekly, bi-weekly, monthly, semi-monthly.
 String